Understanding Fairness in Software Engineering: Insights from Stack Exchange: Discussion

 Our insights might very well also be valuable to software practitioners.
-For example, understanding what it means to develop a fair relationship with customer or clients (i.e., customer/client relations).
-Practitioners can read the discussions and ask questions on \textsc{Project Management \textsc{StEx}} and \textsc{Software Engineering \textsc{StEx}} to determine what types of interactions are regarded fair.
-This can be a significant contribution to what has already been established, such as how the relationship between the engineer and the client is proven to have a strong influence on the chance of a successful outcome in the software industry \cite{Lenberg2015}.
+For example, understanding what it means to have fair outcome from they work they have accomplished (i.e., income).
+Practitioners can read the discussions and ask questions on \textsc{WP \textsc{StEx}} and \textsc{PM \textsc{StEx}} to determine how fairness in income is perceived and addressed within the community.
+This can be a significant contribution to what has already been established, such as link between fair compensation and employee satisfaction \cite{Abdin2020EFFECT}.
 Further research might also extend the study to other \textsc{StEx} sites (e.g., \textsc{Software Quality Assurance \& Testing StEx}, \textsc{Freelancing StEx}) or explore other grey literature (e.g., \textsc{Reddit}, \textsc{X}, \textsc{Quora}) that possibly cover more generic SE in identifying posts related to fairness in human and social aspects.